sethih10/Software-Integration---Signals/README.md

 Start Recording
 Save Recording
 Compare loaded file/last recording - It tells the name of the file played from the database by using fft similar to shazam (please see the matching_sounds.py) script.
 On clicking this button, it tells the name of the song played by the last loaded file or the sound heard in the microphone if you use the option of recording.

-There is .exe file as well as all the scripts.

-.exe file is in the assignment1_exe.zip
-.py files are in the assignment1_py.zip